thecodewarrior/Tippy.vue/docs/reference/tippy.md

 ### <code>target<type op=":"/> <type builtin="string"/> <type op="|"/> <type string="'_parent'"/></code> {#target}

 Sets the `v-tippy` target name this component will bind to.
 When set to `_parent`, it will bind to its direct parent element.
-Details on how exactly this works are in the [target binding](#target-binding) section.
+Details on how exactly this binding process works are in the [target binding](#target-binding) section.

 ### <code>deep-search<type op=":"/> <type builtin="boolean"/> <type op="|"/> <type string="''"/></code> {#deep-search}